 Ultimately, the first two if these aspects can be considered universal for all growers, though depending on the state you reside in, the specifics around regulations will be different.
 The third aspect, market channels, is by far the most nuances and is unique to each location.
 The best market channels not only meet your economic goals, but also align with your values as a grower.

-Download our FREE guide "From Harvest to Market" and learn all the considerations for post-harvest handling, packaging, weighing, and sales of mushrooms.
+Explore our FREE guide "From Harvest to Market" and learn all the considerations for post-harvest handling, packaging, weighing, and sales of mushrooms.
 This guidebook was informed and reviewed by multiple educators and growers in the specialty mushroom industry, providing a roadmap for new growers to get started.
+You can also download a free PDF of the guide here as well.

 FINANCIAL PLANNING WEBINAR